fwd/nano-blog/articles/setup-nano-currency-work-server.md

 -----

-This guide should work for on virtual servers and home GPUs.
+This guide should work on virtual servers and home GPUs.

 ## Install OpenCL